 You also have the option to pay off half of your total loan earlier and give the vehicle back.

 How Can I Get Out of a Car Finance Agreement?

-Depending on how much you've paid to date, there are two methods to cancel your vehicle finance deal early: voluntary cancellation or early settlement.
-You can opt to voluntarily terminate if you've paid 50% or more of the total amount repayable.
+The most popular is voluntary cancellation or early settlement.
+You can opt to voluntarily terminate the contract if you've paid 50% or more of the total amount repayable.

 - You must either return the car or ask to have it picked up.
 There will usually be a charge for this.

 - You will be responsible for repairs if the vehicle is damaged outside the fair wear and tear criteria.

 - You will be charged an excess mileage fee if you exceed your mileage agreement.

 - Even if you haven't paid half of the total cost, you can get out of the car loan by paying it off early.

 At Carmoola, we offer a fast, easy, and affordable refinance service.
 We make it easy to switch and save money on your finance deal.

 Can You Change the Name on a Car Finance Agreement?